Tilgate Nature Centre: Attractions

+In Easter 2017, the Madagascan Zone opened, which houses servals, ring tailed lemurs and a variety of reptiles.

+In April 2018, the Americas Zone opened, featuring Brazilian tapirs, capybaras, macaws, greater rheas, marabou storks, and Jamaican boas.

 Conservation

 Many endangered species are kept at Tilgate Nature Centre, which has taken on an important role in conservation, protecting endangered species from extinction due to rapid changes affecting their natural habitats.
 Tilgate Nature Centre has become nationally important for maintaining breeding groups of these animals to preserve a variety of endangered wild species.
-Critically endangered animals include Northern bald ibis, Utila spiny-tailed iguana, Laysan duck and swift parakeet.
+Critically endangered animals include Northern bald ibises, Utila spiny-tailed iguanas, Laysan ducks and swift parrots.

 Awards

 In 2020, Tilgate Nature Centre received a Gold Star Award (Switch To A Reusable) for Sustainability and Zoostainability, from the British and Irish Association of Zoos and Aquariums (BIAZA).

 In 2021, a ranking of zoos in the United Kingdom by Parkdean Resorts placed Tilgate Nature Centre in first place.